rails/rails/guides/source/active_record_querying.md

 That may be useful for queries you know are slow but fine, like a heavyweight report of an admin interface.

-As its name suggests, +silence_auto_explain+ only silences automatic EXPLAINs.
+As its name suggests, `silence_auto_explain` only silences automatic EXPLAINs.
-Explicit calls to +ActiveRecord::Relation#explain+ run.
+Explicit calls to `ActiveRecord::Relation#explain` run.

 ### Interpreting EXPLAIN